 This is a sample of service opportunities offered in the Harrisonburg community.
 Please visit Community Service-Learning for additional service opportunities and information about the Alternative Break Program.
 Paid and unpaid internships also can meet this requirement.
-Please see Career and Academic Planning for internship opportunities.
+Please see the University Career Center for internship opportunities.